-Appeal of Kelly, 167 N.H.
-489 (2015)(Labor and employment — Workers’ Compensation.
-Claimant’s employment was substantial contributing factor to injury suffered after claimant fell asleep while driving from job site to company shop).
+The appeal of Kelly, 167 N.H.
+489 (2015)(Labor and Employment — Workers’ Compensation.
+Claimant’s employment was a substantial contributing factor to an injury suffered after the claimant fell asleep while driving from job site to the company shop).

 Ben has been publicly recognized for his leadership and contributions to New Hampshire.
 In 2008, the Union Leader named Ben to its “40 Under Forty” list honoring young adults who make New Hampshire a better place to live.
 The Portsmouth Herald also recognized Ben in 2011 when the Herald received the Nackey S. Loeb First Amendment Award, citing Ben’s filing on the paper’s behalf of a Right to Know petition to compel the State of New Hampshire to disclose records of a police cruiser crash.